Dyslexia Comorbidity, Symptoms With Same Root Cause

 The concept of ‘comorbidity’ is useful here, but take it with a grain of salt.
 It really sits within the realm of medical diagnoses.
 In dyslexia, we talk more about multiple deficits.
-Those with the disorder don’t usually have one deficit (such as a lack of phonological awareness), but many (including phonological decoding impairment, ADHD, for example.
+Those with the disorder don’t usually have one deficit (such as a lack of phonological awareness), but many (including, for example, phonological decoding impairment or ADHD).

-And when you think of dyslexia as a symptom of deeper language processing issue, then it’s not that surprising that it’s almost never alone.
+And when you think of dyslexia as a symptom of deeper language processing issues, then it’s not that surprising that it’s almost never alone.

 Dyslexia Comorbidity and Language Delays

-While dyslexia is defined as a reading disorder, because the vast majority of dyslexia cases are caused by language processing delays most lists of dyslexia symptoms include items such as struggles to hear the teacher in class, cannot hold multi-step directions.
+While dyslexia is defined as a reading disorder (because the vast majority of dyslexia cases are caused by language processing delays), most lists of dyslexia symptoms include items such as struggling to hear the teacher in class, or inability to hold multi-step directions.

-And do this post is not about the language delay comorbidity.
+And so this post is not about the language delay comorbidity.
 Those are almost always given.